 - physical hardening of sites against bushfire damage.

-To date, 60 per cent of Round 1 projects have been completed, with the remaining sites scheduled to be completed in 2024.
+As at 30 June 2024, 91 per cent of Round 1 projects have been completed, with the remaining sites scheduled to be completed by late 2024/early 2025.